Navigating the debt collection software tipping point

 As noted, early stage accounts are often serviced in-house.
 These accounts are the lowest of the low-hanging fruit, and may only require the gentlest of nudges for a successful recovery.
-Think customers who just forgot to pay, or whose credit card expired, but was not updated.
+Think customers who just forgot to pay, or whose credit card expired but was not updated.

 It’s important to note, however, that servicing overdue accounts in-house requires resources.
 Software has to be integrated, monitored, updated, and patched.
 Users have to be trained and supported, and someone has to take on admin duties.
 Reminder emails have to be written and approved.
 Security and compliance have to be maintained.
-If you are still using telephone outreach or mailing out past due notices, you have to consider further expenses, such as call center staffing, printing, and postage costs.
+If you are still using telephone outreach or mailing out past due notices, you have to consider further expenses, such as call centre staffing, printing, and postage costs.

 The OPEX tipping point

 Businesses typically place overdue accounts with a debt collection agency after an established amount of time, such as 90 days.
 But that timing doesn’t necessarily match up with the tipping point where operating expenses outpace recoveries.
 For certain types of accounts, the inflection may come at 45 days, or even earlier.